Collin-Sanders/TigerVProject/README.md

 Start the pi and go through all of the setup

-Open the terminal and execut the following commands
+Open the terminal and execute the following commands

   ```
   sudo apt-get update